 Travelling to Bordeaux via private jet correlates to the elegance of France and its wine country.
 Many wine enthusiasts travel this way to take advantage of seasonal wine purchases and time spent unwinding in the French countryside.
 Choose the aircraft of your dreams today and private jet charter the aircraft with LunaJets.
 Whether it is light jets or midsize jets, LunaJets can arrange the on-demand jets in no flight time.

-Bordeaux has much to offer and while much of it is centered on the wine production that happens here, there are also wide stretches of lush green countryside and funky French boutiques and eateries lining the region.
+Bordeaux has much to offer and while much of it is centred on the wine production that happens here, there are also wide stretches of lush green countryside and funky French boutiques and eateries lining the region.

 La Cite du Vin

-Bordeaux's premier culture center, La Cite du Vin is not only a celebration of the wine-making that is so important to the city, but also, it represents the innovative and futuristic atmosphere that Bordeaux has worked hard to create.
+Bordeaux's premier culture centre, La Cite du Vin is not only a celebration of the wine-making that is so important to the city, but also, it represents the innovative and futuristic atmosphere that Bordeaux has worked hard to create.
 Equal parts tech-inspired museum and Wine History 101, this huge feat of architecture is a must-stop on your Bordeaux itinerary.

 Tour the Vineyards

 No trip to Bordeaux would be complete without a tour of the area's vineyards.
 You could pick several on your own and head out, or schedule one of the many guided tours that pick and choose to optimize your experience.

 Chateau Pape Clement delivers a luxury wine-tasting experience amid the historic opulence of the classic French chateau environment.

 Chateau Kirwan, meanwhile, offers vintage label tastings from as far back as 1967 and an array of fine cheeses with which to enjoy a tasting.